mumbleskates/bilrost/README.md

 Bilrost specifies most of what is required to make these message schemas portable not just across architectures and programs, but to other programming languages as well.
-There are some minor caveats:

-1. The default, "empty" value of a message field's type has an effect on the meaning of encoded data.
-At present, this only affects "enumerations", which map a set of names to representative numeric values.
-It is
-   ***strongly recommended,*** but not *required,* that any enumeration with a default value have its default represented by numeric zero.

-   Enumeration types which do not have a zero-valued default and are included directly in a message, the field will implicitly take on this non-zero value by default when it is not present in the encoded data, and nothing will be emitted to the encoding when the field has that value.
-This is true of *all* types that Bilrost may encode, but each of those types is typically explicitly represented by all-zero values or "no data".
-2. The second caveat is that the *sort order* of values in Bilrost may matter.
+There is currently one minor caveat: The *sort order* of values in Bilrost may matter.

 In distinguished encoding mode, canonical data must always be represented with *sets* and *maps* having their items in sorted order.
 When the item type of a set (or the key type of a map) is not a simple type with an already-standardized sorting order (such as an integer or string), the canonical order of the items depends on that type's implementation, and care must be taken to standardize that order in addition to the schema of the message's fields when defining distinguished types.

 ### Distinguished decoding